Corey Hogan: Federal politics

 Hogan became the Liberal Party of Canada candidate in Calgary Confederation on April 1, 2025, after the previous candidate, Thomas Keeper, was deselected for failing to disclose an old domestic assault charge to the party.
 Hogan defeated Conservative candidate Jeremy Nixon in the election that year.
 He was the only Liberal elected in Calgary and one of two Alberta Liberal MPs in the 45th Canadian Parliament.

 On June 5, 2025, Hogan was named Parliamentary Secretary to the Minister of Energy and Natural Resources.

 Political views

 Education

 In his 2025 federal election campaign, Hogan stated that he supported increased investment in higher education to make it more accessible, and supported funding more research opportunities for undergraduate and graduate students.

 Foreign affairs

 In April 2025, Hogan said that he supported a two-state solution for the Israeli–Palestinian conflict and a "durable ceasefire" in the Gaza war.
 He declined to call Israel's actions in Gaza a genocide, pending the International Court of Justice ruling in South Africa's genocide case against Israel, but described the situation as "horrific".
 Hogan defended his role in the University of Calgary's decision to dismantle a pro-Palestinian encampment on campus using tactical police as purely being in his communications capacity, saying that his role did not have decision-making authority.

+Natural resources

+Hogan supported the Memorandum of understanding with Alberta on pipelines.